-(Note: In order to ensure greater accountability for protection outcomes, all overseas assistance program proposals, regardless of sector must include the following protection outcome indicator under one of the objectives: Percentage of beneficiaries who report an improved sense of safety and wellbeing at the end of the program, disaggregated by age and gender.
-See NGO Guidelines for more details.)
+(Note: In order to ensure greater accountability for protection outcomes, all overseas assistance program proposals must include the following protection outcome indicator under one of the objectives: Percentage of beneficiaries who report an improved sense of safety and well-being at the end of the program, disaggregated by age and gender.
+See NGO Guidelines for more details.

-Cash and Voucher Assistance (CVA) programs must include the relevant CVA indicator(s) from the selection contained in the NGO Guidelines.
+Proposed Cash and Voucher Assistance programs must include the relevant indicator(s) from the selection contained in the NGO Guidelines.).